SamhammerAG/ai-data-preprocessing-queue/README.md

 This one will take your text and search for occurences of specific entities.
 Those are replaced by keywords.
 Using this approach, two text corpa are similar if both contain IBAN/Phonenumbers/etc.

 ### Token Replacement
 Name: token_replacement
-Required additional data: CSV-Data in string form with following line-format: <text>,<replacement>,<order>
+Required additional data: CSV-Data in string form with following line-format: &lt;text&gt;,&lt;replacement&gt;,&lt;order&gt;
   - text: one or multiple words to search within the text
   - replacement: the word/text, with which any match should be replaced
   - order: the order of the entries, in which they should be applied (largest number will be applied first!)